Bay of Blood retells the story of Tom Thomson’s mysterious death.

 The crime/mystery genre turns on whodunit puzzles.
 Readers expect to be both challenged and entertained.
-With the Naslund novels, I deliver more than puzzles and blood and guts.
+The North Noir novels deliver more than puzzles and blood and guts.
 I always embed – very deeply (no preaching) – an existential conundrum in my novels.
 The majority of murders hinge on money.
 In a word, greed.
-In my current work-in-progress (the second North Noir novel), the main murderee is killed because of his renunciation of money, his anti-greed.
-Readers get a baffling puzzle, and, if they’re looking, they’ll find a deeply buried ethical message.
+In The Color Red, the main murderee is killed because of his renunciation of money, his anti-greed.
+Readers will get a baffling puzzle; they’ll also find a deeply buried ethical message.
 For me, all novels – even whodunits – should have an existential core.

 PS: The first two North Noir novels (Bay of Blood and The Color Red) are available in stores and online; click here for full details.